transmission/transmission/web/README.md

 A web interface is built into all Transmission flavors, enabling them to be controlled remotely.

-## Building Without Node
+## Notes for Packagers

-Transmission includes a prebuilt webapp bundle in its releases because the bundling tools are not easy to install on all of the target platforms that Transmission supports.
+### Building Without Node

-Debian has understandable security concerns about shipping prebuilt bundles and would prefer to generate the bundle itself without requiring a network connection (e.g. for `npm install`).
-Unfortunately, this is problematic due to some `devDependencies` that aren't available as Debian packages.
+Transmission includes a prebuilt webapp bundle in its releases.
+This is done because it's not easy to install the bundling tools on all of the platforms that Transmission supports.
+Debian can't use this prebuilt bundle due to its (understandable) policies that require building from source.
+Unfortunately, building with `node run build` is also problematic because of some of `package.json`'s `devDependencies` aren't available as Debian packages.

-Follow these steps to build webapp on Debian without Node.js:
+Follow these steps to build the webapp from source on Debian without Node:

 ```sh
 $ sudo apt install rsass perl esbuild